Alveolus

 Examples:

-* alveolus forms part of the stria (some Mastogloia, Cyclostephanos)
+- Alveolus forms part of the stria (some Mastogloia, Cyclostephanos dubius in this flora)

-* internal openings are foramina (Pinnularia, Ardissonea, Cyclostephanos)
+- Internal openings are foramina (Pinnularia, Ardissonea, Cyclostephanos dubius in this flora)

 This adapted version of Ross et al. 1979 p.
 527 is used because so much has yet to be learned about this structure.
 Authors use variations of this definition so it might be best to consult their papers when using this term.